LG Ice Maker Not Working? Fix It in 5 Minutes (2026 Guide)

 Pro Tip: LG recommends changing the water filter every 6 months.
 If you don’t have a replacement handy, use a bypass plug temporarily to keep water flowing.

-Step 3: Ice Tastes or Smells Bad?
+Step 2: Does ice taste or Smells Bad?
 Clean the Ice Bin and Water Lines

 Bad-tasting or smelly ice is often caused by mold, bacteria, or stagnant water in the lines.
 Here’s how to fix it easily.